HCanber/midi2keys/README.md

 ## DISCLAIMER!!!

 > Please note that this is not a finished program, just something I hacked together.
-It works, but I've only tested it on Mac M1, Sonoma.
+It works, but I've only tested it on Mac M1, Sonoma 14.1.2.
 > I have no idea if it works on other platforms.

 ---